MatsZ/DevelopDataProducts/README.md

 # DevelopDataProducts
-# Repository to holds the Shiny files ui.R and server.R for a small project in Coursera class Developing Data Products.
+### Repository that holds the Shiny files ui.R and server.R for a small project in Coursera class Developing Data Products.